Gurdev13/JS-tutorial/README.md

   ```

 ##  Arrays
-- muteable, one type of object
+- muteable, a type of object